-- Cosmetic services including beauty salon services such as pedicures and manicures: - Homemaker and maid services (when not covered by the Original Medicare Home Health benefit); - A massage benefit even when furnished by a state licensed massage therapist; - Stand-alone peripherals such as hearing-aid batteries and contact-lenses cases when not factory packaged with the hearing aids or contact lens, respectively; - Meals not meeting the criteria specified in section 30.3 above; - Smoke detectors and fire extinguishers; - Screening Pap test/screening pelvic exams provided more frequently than every 24 months for non-high risk beneficiaries, because plans must follow the Medicare Part B schedule; - Electronic medical records and electronic data storage devices; - Loaner DME items when the beneficiary's rented or owned DME is being repaired.
+• Cosmetic services, including but not limited to beauty salon services such as pedicures and manicures;

+- Homemaker and maid services (when not covered by the Original Medicare Home Health benefit); - A massage benefit even when furnished by a state licensed massage therapist; - Stand-alone peripherals such as hearing aid batteries and contact lens cases when not factory packaged with the hearing aids or contact lens, respectively; - Meals not meeting the criteria specified in section 30.3 above; - Smoke detectors and fire extinguishers; - Screening Pap test/screening pelvic exams provided more frequently than every 24 months for non-high risk beneficiaries, because plans must follow the Medicare Part B schedule; - Electronic medical records and electronic data storage devices; - Loaner DME items when the beneficiary's rented or owned DME is being repaired.
 Loaner DME is a required Medicare Part B service.
-See section 10.12 above; - Rewards and incentives are marketing tools and information related to how they may be offered is provided in the CMS Marketing Guidelines (Chapter 3 of the MMCM); - Brain Training/Memory Fitness because there is no conclusive evidence that any such services improve memory or brain function and are not accepted clinical treatment modalities; - Case management and care coordination because these are required services in all coordinated care plans.
+See section 10.12 above: - Stand-alone memory fitness benefit (Note: memory fitness activities may be offered as a component of within a broader-health education supplemental benefit); and - Case management and care coordination because these are required services in all coordinated care plans.
 Those required activities are presented in section 110.4 of this chapter.